 Well, these buy stop orders will be triggered and it fuels further price advance.

-But before you trade this chart pattern…
+Now before you trade the Ascending Triangle chart pattern…

 Don’t make this common mistake when trading the Ascending Triangle chart pattern (that most traders never realize)

 Now according to most ascending triangle trading textbooks, they’ll tell you to go short when the price is at Resistance, right?